xfox64x/nps_payload/README.md

-This is a heavily modified version of nps_payload, primarily done to make the script platform and Python version independent (>=Python 2.7) and eliminate external dependencies (i.e. pexpect).
+This is a heavily modified version of nps_payload, primarily done to make the script platform and version independent (>=Python 2.7) and to eliminate external dependencies (i.e. pexpect and netifaces).

 Modifications by Forrest.